miladkhalighi/food_delivery/README.md

 # food_delivery

-This is a flutter "Food Delivery" app it is convinient for begginers who wants to make responsive ui
+This is a flutter "Food Delivery" app it is convenient for beginners who wants to be familiar with :
+- basic widgets
+- responsive UI
+- clean code
+- state management

 ## ScreenShots